Glow worms are one of those New Zealand experiences that feel almost unreal the first time you see them.

 By Martina from The Global Curious

-When I told my friend Rachael to join me on the 4th – and last- night of the Queen Charlotte Track in the Marlborough Sounds, she was hesitant.
+When I told my friend Rachael to join me on the 4th – and last- night of the Queens Charlotte Track in Marlborough Sounds, she was hesitant.
 I persuaded her by counting the many blessings awaiting at our campsite in Mistletoe Bay.
 There’s a beach, the site is an eco-village, there are showers…and so on.

 What I didn’t say – because I didn’t know – is that we were about to encounter an ancient forest with a narrow river stream and glow worms sitting not just on the stream banks, but also near the soil by the trees’ roots surrounding the river.
 It was indeed a beautiful and quite unique sight!